theleastinterestingcoder/Webscraping_scrapy/README.md

 The structure of `rottentomatoes.com` page looks like this:
 ![Structure of the domain we want to scrape](https://github.com/theleastinterestingcoder/Webscraping_scrapy/blob/master/resources/outline.jpg)

+For each review, we want to know:
+* the review given
-We want to grab everything the blue box: the review given, and whether the author thought the movie was fresh or rotten.
-To do that, we need `spiders` that will do the following:
+* is the movie fresh or rotten?

+To do that, we'll need `spiders` that will do wander through all the links.
+More specifically, we want to:

 * Start at the initial URL `http://www.rottentomatoes.com/top/bestofrt/?year=2014`